DaxMoonJuice/Covid19EmailScraper/README.md

 <i>[  {
       "Site_Name": "Reading",
     "Email_Account": "test@testington.com",
-    "Folder_Path": "Reading Testing/Inbox/Factory Workers/Reading Central"
+    "Folder_Path": "Inbox/Factory Workers/Reading Central"
   }  ]</i>

 The <b>Site_Name</b> is the name the Site will appear as in the output results

-<b>Email_Account</b> is the logged in email_account containing the folder + emails (you mentioned you were signed into multiple email accounts I think)
+<b>Email_Account</b> is the logged in email_account containing the folder + emails

 <b>Folder_Path</b> is the path to the location of the folder.
-The folder path "Lancs Covid Testing/Inbox/Service Users/SU Albion" is saying to the script.
-The emails to process for this site are in the "SU Albion" folder inside the "Service Users" folder inside the "Inbox" folder inside the "Lancs Covid Testing" folder.
+The folder path "Inbox/Factory Workers/Reading Central" is saying to the script.
+The emails to process for this site are in the "Reading Central" folder inside the "Factory Workers" folder inside the "Inbox" folder.